 For so many millions of Australians that have made the switch to work from home, the need for comfortable, ergonomic office chairs has skyrocketed in 2020.
 How long does one spend in an office chair?
 Do you work eight hours a day in them?
 That’s a third of your day, so just like a quality mattress is for sleep, a quality office chair is absolutely essential as well.

-We all know how important it is to keep our beds and mattresses clean, from changing linens to using mattress protectors, but do we give the same attention to our chairs that see so much use day in, day out?
+We all know how important it is to keep our beds and Mattress Cleaning, from changing linens to using mattress protectors, but do we give the same attention to our chairs that see so much use day in, day out?

 Below are five tips to keep your office chair sparkling clean and hygienic: